zanuka/leaderport-core-ui/README.md

 2. Integration with Sui wallet for transactions
 3. Proper error handling for storage operations

+## LeaderPort concept

+Core Definition: LeaderPort is your universal gateway to real-time rankings and leaderboards, transforming raw data into actionable insights across sports, markets, and competitive landscapes.

+Key Messaging Points:
+- The "Port" in LeaderPort suggests both a gateway/portal and a place where important information docks/arrives
+- It serves as a central hub where different types of leadership data converge
+- Works across multiple domains:
+  - Sports: "Track champions across every league"
+  - Markets: "Monitor market movers and top performers"
+  - Crypto: "Real-time crypto rankings and momentum"
+  - Education: "Leadership boards for learning achievements"
+  - Fitness: "Top performer tracking for health goals"
+  - Business: "Sales leaderboards and performance metrics"

+Product Description: LeaderPort transforms your browser into a command center for real-time rankings.
+Whether you're tracking top-performing stocks, leading sports scores, trending cryptocurrencies, or competitive metrics, LeaderPort serves as your all-in-one portal to performance leadership.
+With customizable dashboards and instant updates, you'll always know what's leading the pack across any domain that matters to you.

+Marketing Hook: In a world of endless data, LeaderPort is your compass to what's winning.
+From Wall Street to the World Series, never miss a leader in motion.

 ## Browser Extension Strategy

 LeaderPort's browser extensions will leverage public APIs the backend will provide real-time data visualization and insights.